Get Off of My Cloud

 I laid myself out, I was so tired and I started to dream

-In the morning the parking tickets were just like a flag stuck on my windscreen
+In the morning the parking tickets were just like flags stuck on my windscreen

 TrackTalk